suryanox/crumble/docs/guide/README.md

-the LSN of the last WAL record that's reflected in a given page, stamped into the page's own header on every write. on WAL replay: if a page's stamped LSN is already >= a record's LSN, skip that record — it's already durably on disk (probably via buffer pool eviction flushing it independently of any checkpoint). without this, replay would duplicate writes that were already safe.
+the LSN of the last WAL record that's reflected in a given page, stamped into the page's own header on every write. on WAL replay: if a page's stamped LSN is already >= a record's LSN, skip that record — it's already durable on disk (probably via buffer pool eviction flushing it independently of any checkpoint). without this, replay would duplicate writes that were already safe.